Homotopy connectivity of \v{C}ech complexes of spheres: Homological dimension

-There are several related definitions of box complexes, which all share similar properties.
-For a finite graph $G$, the box complex $\cB(G)$ is a free $\Z_2$-simplicial complex satisfying the following properties: \begin{enumerate} \item[(a)] The box complex $\cB(G)$ and the neighborhood complex $N(G)$ are homotopy equivalent. \item[(b)] The box complex $\cB(K_m)$ of the complete graph $K_m$ is $\Z_2$-homotopy equivalent to the sphere $S^{m-2}$. \item[(c)] If $H$ is a subcomplex of $G$, then $\cB(H)$ is a $\Z_2$-subcomplex of $\cB(G)$. \end{enumerate}
+For a finite graph $G$, the box complex $\cB(G)$ is a free $\Z_2$-simplicial complex satisfying the following three properties: \begin{enumerate} \item[(a)] The box complex $\cB(G)$ and the neighborhood complex $N(G)$ are homotopy equivalent. \item[(b)] The box complex $\cB(K_m)$ of the complete graph $K_m$ is $\Z_2$-homotopy equivalent to the sphere $S^{m-2}$. \item[(c)] If $H$ is a subcomplex of $G$, then $\cB(H)$ is a $\Z_2$-subcomplex of $\cB(G)$. \end{enumerate}

 Since box complexes have been studied on finite graphs, we restrict ourselves to finite subsets $X$ of $S^n$ and work with them, in the hope that the behavior of \v{C}ech complexes of finite subsets governs the behavior of \v{C}ech complexes of the entire sphere as the finite subset grows denser and denser.
 Instead of the (intrinsic) \v{C}ech complex $\cech{X}{r}\coloneqq \mathrm{Nerve}(\{B_{X}(x;r)\}_{x\in X})$ defined using balls in $X$, we emphasize that moving forward, we will instead work with the \emph{ambient} \v{C}ech complex $\acech{X}{S^n}{r}\coloneqq \mathrm{Nerve}(\{B_{S^n}(x;r)\}_{x\in X})$ defined using balls in $S^n$.
 That is, $\sigma \subseteq X$ is a simplex in $\acech{X}{S^n}{r}$ if the intersection $\cap_{x\in \sigma}B_{S^n}(x,r)$ of balls in $S^n$ is nonempty.